slashingweapon/as-perod/Opus Issyren.md

 ===Passwards===
 Tampering with the Macchina is so tempting and so powerful, access to it must be carefully controlled.
 Physical access can't be denied, since it exists everywhere.
 The keystones grant tremendous power over the veil, but the Council sometimes needs to delegate maccina-related tasks without granting too much power to their helpers.
 The answer to these problems is passwards: wards which permit the bearer to link their magic to the maccina, thus taking advantage of its power.
 Maccina passwards are closely guarded by the Council, so much so that even some people who use them don't know of the existence of the passwards.
 An example here will be useful.

 The Council employs a few enforcer teams whose main purpose is to close elemental rifts.
 Each of these teams is given six rods, one for each kind of elemental energy: earth, air, fire, water, light, and shadow.
-These rods are little more than charged magical devices, containing a //Close Maccina Gate// spell to the appropriate inner plane.
+These rods are little more than charged magical devices, containing a *Close Maccina Gate* spell to the appropriate inner plane.
 Unknown to the users of these rods, a passward is incorporated into the haft of each one.
 The rods' users don't realize that, buried deep within the device, is a symbol which could allow them to do much more than simply close off elemental rifts.

 One further word about passwards is worth mentioning, and that is that the Council knows has ways of knowing when they are employed.
 I was able to observe and, after a few attempts, copy a maccina key.
 I should have used it more sparingly, but instead I was carried away by my many experiments.
 After only a few weeks the passward ceased to work, thus verifying my suspicions that (1) the Academy monitors wardkey use, at least sporadically, and (2) that wardkeys can be changed.
 While I was disappointed to lose the key, it must be said that it was a terribly enlightening few weeks.